Updated: March 2015

 Most PPHs occur after the placenta is out.
 PPH can and does occur after a c-section too.

 Another complication can be a retained placenta ie. the placenta remains attached.
 The definition of a retained placenta varies – and I’m not game to put a timeframe on it.
 However, once you have done something (such as given an oxytocic drug – see below) you need to finish the job and get the placenta out.
-If you have not, and there is no bleeding then… how long is a piece of string?
+If you have not, and there is no bleeding or concerns about the woman, then… how long is a piece of string?

 Active management of placental birth